📝 Post Summary

 14:00 – My Pension Expert Arkle Novices’ Chase (Chase)

-Being slightly shorter than the race before, this race takes place across 1.7 miles yet offers 13 hurdles throughout the race!
+Slightly shorter than the previous race, this 1.7-mile event features 13 hurdles.
 With 15 runners, the smaller field makes for fewer betting options.
-In 2024, Gaelic Warrior was able to win the race at the age of 6, whilst in 2025, Majborough is expected to take the win at odds of 8/13.
-L’Eau Du Sud looks to be the second favourite at 5/1, whilst tipsters seem to see the value in Firefox at odds 18/1.
-By looking for value, users can make the most of value betting, which is a betting strategy used by many horse racing enthusiasts.
+In 2024, Gaelic Warrior was able to win the race at the age of 6, whilst in 2025, Jango Baie was successful.
+This year, Lulamba is the clear favourite at 13/8, whilst some bettors look for value in options such as Irish Panther and Kappa Jy Pyke.
+By seeking value, users can maximise value betting, a strategy used by many horse racing bettors.

-14:40 The Ultima Handicap Chase (Chase)
+15:20 – The Ultima Handicap Chase (Chase)

 The longest race so far and the second longest of the day, this race takes place across 3 miles with 20 fences being in play.
 The race is only open to horses aged five years or older, and it is a handicap race.
-With Chianti Classico winning the 2024 edition, the odds are spread quite evenly here, with Masaccio being the favourite at 7/1!
-Sitting close behind him are options The Changing Man and Johnnywho, which are both set at 8/1.
+The favourite for the 2026 edition is Jagwar at 6/1, with Myretown close behind at 8/1.
+Myretown was last year’s winner, finishing first by 11 lengths at odds of 13/2.

 16:00 – Unibet Champion Hurdle (Hurdle)